ELO Program Design

 ELO webinars from Next Steps NH

 Next Steps NH has developed three two-hour workshops for our New Hampshire project schools on various aspects of ELOs.
 Materials include how-to-use instructions and PowerPoint with presenter notes.
 Workshop overviews

-An ELO coordinator
+Role of an ELO coordinator

 - is a leader for the ELO initiative in the school